Skip to main content

 • living out the great commission of Jesus to the disciples: Go out to all the nations, preaching and baptizing, spreading the Good News of salvation.

-Sister Diane is coordinator of the Center for Spirituality at Dominican Center and regular program presenter.
+About the author: Sister Diane Zerfas is coordinator of the Center for Spirituality at Dominican Center and regular program presenter.
 She is also a Spiritual Director.
 Her work and words guide others seeking faith formation and ever-deepening personal faith experiences.
 Each new season at Dominican Center presents opportunities for vowed religious and lay women and men of all faith traditions to study, dialogue, and retreat.
+She is also a member of the Dominican Sisters ~ Grand Rapids Leadership Team 2024-2030.